sharadalt/sharadalt.github.io/_posts/2017-02-27-Interpretations-Assumptions-And-Conclusions.md

 </p>

 <p>
 Anyways, As a side effect, After that incident, It was cemented in my mind that I am the one who can define my fortune.
-What's your interpretation  and conclution of absence of a note in the fortune cookie? :-)
+What's your interpretation  and conclution of absence of a note in the fortune cookie? :-) Guess what the next time I went to a chinese restaurant, I got two notes in my cookie!
 </p>

 <h3>Interpretation based on wrong assumption</h3>